 # [1] 2.225074e-308

-For most statistical work, this floor is purely theoretical — something you would never expect to bump into.
-A p-value of 10⁻³⁰⁰ is not just statistically significant; it is so far beyond any reasonable significance threshold that one might wonder why it even matters whether the software handles it correctly.
+For most statistical work, this floor is purely theoretical, something you would never expect to bump into.
+A p-value of 10⁻³⁰⁰ is not just statistically significant; it’s so far beyond any useful threshold that you might reasonably wonder why it matters whether the software handles it correctly.

 And yet, here we are.

 The quantile-quantile (QQ) plot is one of the most important diagnostic tools in statistical genetics.
-Its premise is simple: if your test statistics follow their null distribution, plotting observed quantiles against expected quantiles should yield a straight diagonal line.
-Deviations from that line — particularly the upward sweep at the extreme right that geneticists call “inflation” — tell you something real is happening: true signal, population stratification, model misspecification, or some combination of all three.
+If your test statistics follow their null distribution, plotting observed quantiles against expected quantiles should give a straight diagonal line.
+Deviations from that line, the upward sweep at the right tail that geneticists call “inflation”, tell you something real is happening: true signal, population stratification, or model misspecification.

-For genome-wide association studies (GWAS), the QQ plot is as routine as checking residuals in a regression.
+For GWAS, the QQ plot is as routine as checking residuals in a regression.
 You run your association tests across millions of genetic variants, collect the p-values, and plot them.
 A well-behaved null looks like a line.
 An inflated study looks like a ski jump.

 The problem is that modern GWAS has grown rather large.

-This creates an immediate practical problem for plotting.
+This creates a practical problem.
 How do you render a QQ plot for 100 million p-values?

-The naive answer — hand them to your plotting library and let it draw a point for each one — runs into trouble quickly.
-The original qqman R package, the long-standing standard for GWAS visualization, takes over 13 minutes to render a single plot at that scale.
-If you are saving to a vector graphics format, the file stores every single point, and the file size becomes absurd.
-What should be a 5-second diagnostic check turns into a workflow bottleneck.
+The naive answer (hand them to your plotting library and let it draw a point for each) runs into trouble fast.
+The qqman R package, the long-standing standard for GWAS visualization, takes over 13 minutes to render a single plot at that scale.
+If you’re saving to a vector format, the file stores every single point and becomes absurdly large.
+What should be a 5-second sanity check turns into a 13-minute wait.

 Consider what happens when you combine GWAS results across, say, ten cohorts totaling 2 million participants for a highly heritable trait with a common variant of large effect.
-The resulting p-values at the top hits are not just small in the conventional GWAS sense (10⁻⁸, the genome-wide significance threshold).
-They can be vanishingly, almost incomprehensibly small.
-Values of 10⁻¹⁰⁰, 10⁻²⁰⁰, even 10⁻⁵⁰⁰ are not fantasy — they are the mathematically correct p-values that emerge from combining sufficient evidence.
+The resulting p-values at the top hits aren’t small in the usual GWAS sense (10⁻⁸, the genome-wide significance threshold).
+They can be astronomically small.
+Values of 10⁻¹⁰⁰, 10⁻²⁰⁰, even 10⁻⁵⁰⁰ are not hypothetical; they’re the mathematically correct p-values that fall out of combining enough evidence.

-R’s double-precision floating point cannot represent these numbers.
-Anything below approximately 2.2×10⁻³⁰⁸ underflows silently to zero.
-The p-value is not flagged as missing or infinite; it simply becomes 0.
-And fastqq, like any software working on the raw p-value scale, had no idea what to do with a zero.
-The plotting machinery would either error out or silently drop the point.
+R’s double-precision floating point can’t represent these.
+Anything below about 2.2×10⁻³⁰⁸ underflows to zero.
+Not flagged as missing or infinite.
+0. And fastqq, like any software working on the raw p-value scale, had no idea what to do with a zero.
+The plotting would either error out or drop the point.

-The most extreme signals in a meta-analysis — precisely the ones you most want to inspect visually — were disappearing from the diagnostic plot.
+The most extreme signals in a meta-analysis, exactly the ones you most want to see, were disappearing from the diagnostic plot.

-The simplest case: you have raw p-values, some of which have underflowed to exactly zero in the software that produced them.
-The original association software may have reported a p-value of zero because its own internal computation hit the floor; the true value is small but finite.
+The simplest case: you have raw p-values and some of them have underflowed to exactly zero in the software that generated them.
+The original association tool hit the floor internally; the true value is small but finite.

 For this, qq now accepts a zero_action parameter: